Your child attendance and education is important to us.

-If your child is absent and you have not informed the school you will be sent a text message by 10am requesting an explanation for their absence.
+If your child is absent and you have not informed the school you will be sent a text message requesting an explanation for their absence.

 When your child returns to school you should send in a letter explaining their absence.

 All requests for holidays/leave of absence should be made in advance and will be considered on an individual basis.
 Family holiday requests will not normally be authorised except in extremely exceptional circumstances and will only be granted at the discretion of the Headteacher.

 This follows the advice of The Department for Education.
 They strongly discourage term-time holidays:

 “Schools must remember that they can only approve absence for family holidays if they consider that there are special reasons which warrant the holiday.

 Holiday prices and the fact that parents have booked a holiday before checking with the school are not special reasons.
 Absence for a family holiday can result in pupils with poor attendance becoming persistent absentees.”